just-boris/webpack-multi-entries/README.md

 ## Multi-entry webpack demo

-This branch is using webpack 4
+This branch is using webpack 5 (does not work)

 ## Getting started